 Since 1918, TIAA’s disciplined, long-term approach to asset management has enabled us to deliver on our mission to help individuals and institutions plan for lifelong financial security.
-In recent times, the volatility of financial markets underscores why it is critical to recognize and appropriately manage risk.
+The volatility of financial markets, in recent times, underscores why it is critical to recognize and appropriately manage risk.
 TIAA strives to identify emerging risks to our business and in the broader economy, and then we take the necessary steps to try to manage and mitigate those risks.
 By virtue of our mission, we are in it for the long term.

 Unlike publicly owned companies that seek return for shareholders, our goal is to create value for individuals and institutions, in the form of high-value services and guaranteed income for life.
 TIAA’s General Account supports our guaranteed fixed annuity, TIAA Traditional Annuity.
 The General Account primarily invests in corporate and government bonds, structured finance instruments (such as mortgage-backed securities) and real estate.

-TIAA ended the third quarter of 2011 with a record level of capital reserves and recent affirmations of our financial strength by all four major independent rating agencies.
-TIAA is among the highest-rated insurance companies in the United States, and our capital reserves underscore our company’s stability, claims paying ability and overall financial strength.*
+TIAA ended the first quarter of 2012 with a record level of capital reserves and recent affirmations of our financial strength by all four major independent rating agencies.
+TIAA is among the highest-rated insurance companies in the United States, and our capital reserves underscore our company’s stability, claims-paying ability and overall financial strength.*

-TIAA had $222.4 billion in total statutory admitted assets, including $15.1 billion in its separate accounts as of September 30, 2011.
-Moreover, our capital and contingency reserves – which determine our claims-paying ability – grew strongly, ending the third quarter of 2011 at $26.4 billion, an increase of $1.2 billion over year-end 2010.
+TIAA had $230.0 billion in total statutory admitted assets, including $17.1 billion in its separate accounts, as of March 31, 2012.
+Moreover, our capital and contingency reserves, which determine our claims-paying ability, grew strongly, ending the first quarter of 2012 at $27.3 billion, an increase of $0.2 billion over year-end 2011.

-As of September 30, 2011, TIAA’s General Account portfolio had $0.6 billion in investment losses consisting of net realized capital losses of $0.3 billion and net unrealized capital losses of $0.3 billion.
+As of March 31, 2012, TIAA’s General Account portfolio had $0.6 billion in investment gains, consisting of net unrealized capital gains of $0.7 billion offset by net realized capital losses of $0.1 billion.

-In addition, the crediting rate for TIAA Traditional Annuity – currently 3.50% for Retirement Annuities (RA) – remains highly competitive.
-The average annual return for the TIAA Traditional Annuity RA contracts for the 10-year period ended October 31, 2011 is 5.51%, which is significantly higher than the average 10-year Treasury yield during that period and well above the general rate of inflation for most of the past three decades.
+In addition, crediting rates for the TIAA Traditional Annuity remain competitive.
+The average annual return for TIAA Traditional Retirement Annuity contracts for the 10-year period ended March 31, 2012 is 5.30%, which is significantly higher than the average 10-year U.S. Treasury yield of 3.74% during that period and well above the general rate of inflation which has averaged 2.43% for the past decade.

 Note: This statement pertains to the TIAA General Account.
 The TIAA General Account is an insurance company general operating account.
 It is not available to investors and does not present investment returns to participants.
 The performance of the investments held in the TIAA General Account support the TIAA Traditional Annuity's guarantees of principal, minimum guaranteed returns, additional amounts and payout obligations.